 Research in structural dynamics include mathematical modelling, condition monitorering,structural health monitoring and modal analysis of supporting structures in e.g. windmills and offshore constructions.

 Research in topology optimization focuses on optimzation of cooling og electronic components and metal casting processes.

-Research in the field of materials technology focusses is on design and simulation of smart materials, and on new ways and methods to produce composite materials.
+Research in the field of materials technology focuses is on design and simulation of smart materials, and on new ways and methods to produce composite materials.

-Research in maritime technology focusses on sustainable opertion of vessels and naval constructions with particular focus on energy efficiency, vibartion and fatigue.
+Research in maritime technology focuses on sustainable opertion of vessels and naval constructions with particular focus on energy efficiency, vibartion and fatigue.